Rick Archer's Note: It is my hope that my

 ended up making a fool of myself.
 I don't wear a watch

-nor did I have anyone around to help keep me focused.
+nor did I have Marla to help keep me focused.

 I ended up being 20 minutes late back to the bus.